 The team at Grand Meadows prefer prebiotics because they act as a food source for existing beneficial bacteria.
 This is more like the Berlin airlift providing the food the bacteria needs to reproduce, live longer and more fulfilling lives—and perhaps even have some offspring go to college.
 Prebiotics, as inanimate entities, bravely soldier through the GI tract arriving in the large intestine to provide a well-balanced meal for the whole crew.
 Another very cool aspect of our particular prebiotic is that it also acts as a mannon-oligasaccharide—try saying that ten times fast—scavenging harmful bacteria in the stomach and small intestine and enhancing the immune system.

 Probiotics are not a bad thing, per se, but feeding prebiotics is much better public policy.

-As always Albert or Isaac are available for your comments or questions.
+As always the team at Grand Meadows and I are available for your comments or questions.